gokul-1998/System-Commands-course/Week3.md

   - Combining a command and a file
     - `command > file1`
       - `stdout` is redirected to `file1`
-      - `file1` will be created if it does not exist
+      - `file1` will be created if it does not exist and we should have write permisiion to the directory.
       - if `file1` exists, its contents will be overwritten
       - example : `ls -1 /usr/bin > file1` - displays no output on the screen because there is no error
+      - `ls -1 /usr/bin` -> one file/folder per line.
       - `ls -1 /blah > file1` - displays an error. file1 is overwritten and is now 0 Bytes.
       - `hwinfo > hwinfo.txt`
       - trying this command in a folder where there is no w permissions will generate an error